ataberk-xyz/ataberk-xyz.github.io/_posts/2019-05-13-python-library-hijacking-eng.md

 ![libr_python_libraries]({{site.url}}/assets/images/library_hijacking/libr_python_libraries.png)

 As you see, I used time and sys libraries in my examples.
-We continue with similar scenario.
+We continue with a similar scenario.

 This time, attacker does not know what's going on at the machine.
 At least he is in the machine.
 He wants to do process monitoring for analyzing the hidden processes.
 And he uses [pspy](https://github.com/DominicBreuker/pspy) tool.